sybrew/the-seo-framework-title-fix/README.md

 # The SEO Framework - Title Fix

-Title Fix extension for The SEO Framework WordPress plugin.
+> A free extension for The SEO Framework plugin by Sybre Waaijer.
+[Get it from WordPress.org](https://wordpress.org/plugins/the-seo-framework-title-fix/).